xtelligent/tooling/README.md

 $ gitx-anychanged otherfile.txt -dnr
 $ echo $?
 1
+# Pattern for build scripts to conditionally run a script.
+The
+# || at the end makes sure that the expression returns zero always.
+$ gitx-anychanged package.json && npm install || true
 ```
 Command to determine if their are any changes under the supplied paths.
 This example shows how to use